alexbevi/alexbevi.github.com/_posts/2023-05-04-round-trips-to-authenticate-a-mongodb-client-connection.markdown

   alt: MongoDB Logo
 ---

-When [MongoDB Drivers](https://www.mongodb.com/docs/drivers/) establish a connection with a MongoDB cluster a number of network round trips (RTT) are performed.
-This can result in increased latency when measuring the time to response of an operation following a cold start, so it's worth understanding what the anatomy of an authenticated connection is - as well as what can be done to improve performance by reducing total RTTs.
+When [MongoDB Drivers](https://www.mongodb.com/docs/drivers/) establish a connection with a MongoDB cluster a number of network round trips are performed.
+This can result in increased latency when measuring the time to response of an operation following a cold start, so it's worth understanding what the anatomy of an authenticated connection is - as well as what can be done to improve an initial operations round trip time (RTT).

 # Current State